 In 2015 Floor Krooi, Tijs van Marle, and Elbe Stevens established the Movie Scenes foundation.
 A year later, lawyer Celine van Asperen de Boer joined the team.

-Movie Scenes has an extensive network of educational institutions, cultural partners, and international filmmakers, and In 2017 realised the Indian Summer Academy.
-Teams of two talents (screenwriter and director) worked on the development of their film plan under the guidance of top coaches.
+Movie Scenes has an extensive network of educational institutions, cultural partners, and international filmmakers.
+In 2017 the foundation realised the Indian Summer Academy: teams of two talents (screenwriter and director) worked on the development of their film plan under the guidance of top coaches.
 The participants were taught by Paul Bertram, Ger Beukenkamp, and Pieter Kuijpers.
 The Indian Summer Academy ended with a pitch that was judged by a professional jury.
 Since 2018, the Movie Scenes foundation has increasingly provided its services as a Media consultant.

 The talent programmes have established long-term collaborations.
 For example, producer Nadine Bemelmans, now a permanent producer at Elbe Stevens Film, first came into contact with the profession at the Masterplan Filmtalent while studying Arts and Culture at the University of Maastricht.
 Sophie van de Pol has contributed to the screenplay of the feature film ‘Blaosmuziek’, a co-production with Pupkin Film.
 Elbe Stevens Films is about to embark on its the third co-production with the German director duo Lina Sieckmann and Miriam Gossing on the long-form documentary ‘Sirens Call’.